-If you don’t have experience with SEO, you may choose to work with an agency to optimize your site and improve your online visibility.
+If you don’t have experience with SEO for ecommerce, you may choose to work with an agency to optimize your site and improve your online visibility.

 At WebFX, we offer ecommerce SEO plans to help your business rank in relevant search results and attract more targeted traffic to your online store.

 - Identify words and phrases online shoppers use to find your store and optimize your website to rank for those terms

 - Evaluate your store’s funnel to identify and fix gaps in the sales and shopping cart processes